AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 ## Caching your persisted queries {#caching-persisted-queries}

-Persisted queries are recommended as they can be cached at the dispatcher and CDN layers, ultimately improving the performance of the requesting client application.
+Persisted queries are recommended as they can be cached at the Dispatcher and Content Delivery Network (CDN) layers, ultimately improving the performance of the requesting client application.

 <!-- from here -->
 <!-- this is original content - any changes needed? -->
 <!-- SG: I would also add the other headers here (stale-while-revalidate, stale-if-error). -->
 <!-- want clarification -->

-By default AEM will invalidate the Content Delivery Network (CDN) cache based on a default Time To Live (TTL).
+By default AEM will invalidate the CDN cache based on a default Time To Live (TTL).

 This is defined by: